Arithmetic positivity on toric varieties: Toric metrized -divisors

 Let $\cP(\Pi)$ denote the space of piecewise affine functions on $\Pi$ and $\cC(\Pi)\subset \cP(\Pi)$ the subset of concave functions.
 The space $\cP(\Pi)$ can be identified with the linear subspace of $\prod_{\Lambda\in \Pi^{n}}(M_{\R}\times\R)$ given by

 This is a finite-dimensional linear subspace defined over $\Q$.
 For each $\Lambda\in \Pi^{n}$, choose a point $u_{\Lambda}\in \ri(\Lambda)\cap N_{\Q}$.
 Then

-This is a cone of $\cP(\Pi)$ given by a rational H-representation (see \cite[Chapter 2]{BurgosPhilipponSombra:agtvmmh}).
+This is a cone of $\cP(\Pi)$ given by a rational H-representation as in \cite[(2.1.1)]{BurgosPhilipponSombra:agtvmmh}.
 Hence, it admits a rational V-representation.
 This implies that there exist a finite number of H-lattice piecewise affine concave functions $\phi_{i}\in \cC(\Pi)$ and positive real numbers $\alpha_{i}$ such that